luisd-vegag/token-analyzer/README.md

 ---

-**Get Started**: Simply run the app, enter your Gemini API key, and start comparing token usage between text and PDF formats!
+**Get Started**: Simply run the app, enter your Gemini API key, analyze both text and PDF formats, and view the intelligent comparison results to optimize your AI API usage!